Contents > 4 The SDMetrics User Interface > 4.4 The View 'Metric Data Tables' > 4.4.1 Highlighting Outliers

 4.4.1 Highlighting Outliers

-In the metric data tables, you can highlight metric value outliers, based on one of two criteria: percentiles or distance from the mean.
+The table view supports highlighting of outliers based on one of two criteria: percentiles or distance from the mean.

 Percentiles